BDC Hamburger Icon

 1. It requires time and administrative resources.

-When you offer employee benefits, you must continually make sure that each one complies with the current federal, state and local laws and regulations.
-Because flexible benefits plans intersect with employee salary and are funded by pretax dollar contributions, they come under the governance of the Employee Retirement Income Security Act of 1974 and are regulated by the Department of Labor and the IRS, Dalal said.
+When you offer employee benefits, you must continually make sure that each one complies with current federal, state and local laws and regulations.
+Because flexible benefits plans intersect with employee salary and pretax dollar contributions fund them, they come under the governance of the Employee Retirement Income Security Act of 1974 and receive regulation by the Department of Labor and the IRS, Dalal said.
 The more flexible benefits you provide, the more time and resources you need to maintain them and ensure they comply with the various laws pertaining to benefits and taxes.

 “A small business that attempts to offer too many options may find that the burden of communication and administration is a disadvantage,” Yudhishthu said.
 “Additionally, the process of creating and implementing a flexible benefits plan is time-consuming, which takes away resources from other projects.”